Engineering

 EG 4391.
 Manufacturing Processes.
 3 Semester Hours.

-An overview of modern manufacturing process driven activities.
-Processing methods: casting, injection molding, assembling, machining, etc. Concepts related to synergize manufacturability, assemblability, reproducibility, and repeatability, interdependently, to achieve goals of value-added manufacturing processes.
-Experiments on computer integrated design, manufacturing related to specific manufacturing processes are conducted.
-(Fall) Prerequisites: EG3341 and EG1341.
+An overview of modern manufacturing process-driven activities.
+Processing methods covered: casting, injection molding, assembling, machining, etc. Concepts related to synergize manufacturability, assemblability, reproducibility, and repeatability, interdependently, to achieve goals of value-added manufacturing processes are introduced.
+Experiments on computer integrated design and manufacturing related to specific manufacturing processes are conducted.
+(Fall) Prerequisites: Fall) Prerequisites: EG3341, EG1341.

 EG 4392.
 Computer Aided Manufacturing and Robotics.
 3 Semester Hours.